liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

     import com.liferay.mobile.screens.util.LiferayLogger;
     import com.liferay.mobile.screens.viewsets.defaultviews.LiferayCrouton;

-Now you must implement `GetGuestbooksViewModel`'s method.
+Now you must implement `GetGuestbooksViewModel`.
 Recall that this interface defines only a single method: the `showFinishOperation` method that takes a user action and `GuestbookModel` list as parameters.
 The Screenlet calls this method when the server call finishes successfully.
-In this method's implementation, you must refresh the guestbooks in `_guestbooks` and notify the `ListView`'s adapter of the change.
+In this method's implementation, you must refresh the guestbooks in `_guestbooks` and notify the `ListView`'s adapter of this change.
 To refresh the guestbooks, you'll clear `_guestbooks` of any content and then populate it with the most recent guestbooks from the server.
-To notify the adapter of this change, you'll retrieve it by using `getAdapter()` and then call its `notifyDataSetChanged()` method.
+To notify the adapter of this change, you'll use `getAdapter()` to retrieve the adapter, and then call `notifyDataSetChanged()`.
 Add this `showFinishOperation` method implementation now:

     @Override
     public void showFinishOperation(final String userAction, final List<GuestbookModel> guestbooks) {